-Decent performance but not the fastest SSD Only 3-year warranty
+- Decent performance but not the fastest SSD Only 3-year warranty

-The Samsung EVO series has remained the top position in SATA SSD for several years thanks to its many merits such as high speed, 5-year warranty, and technology — which I mentioned earlier that Samsung is able to design and make key SSD controllers and parts on its own.
-Another perk of choosing Samsung is its Magician software, which is great for drive installation, maintenance, and faster transfers.
+The Samsung EVO series has remained the top position in SATA SSD for several years thanks to its many advantages such as high speed, 5-year warranty, and technology — which I mentioned earlier that Samsung is able to design and make key SSD controllers and parts on its own.
+Another perk of choosing Samsung is the Magician software, which is great for drive installation, maintenance, and faster transfers.

 - High performance.